zhengzaixiazai/autosub/README.md

 when the option is not given at the command line.
 "(arg_num)" means if the option is given, the number of the arguments is required.
+Arguments *ARE* the things given behind the options.
 Author: Bing Ling
 Email: binglinggroup@outlook.com
 Bug report: https://github.com/BingLingGroup/autosub